Zakes Mokae theatre 1980s

-Mokae continues his film and theatre career simultaneously, and acts in a number of Fugard plays.
+Mokae continues his film and theatre career simultaneously, and revives Fugard's Blood Kmot, Master Harold and Boesman & Lena.

-Performed at the Yale Repertory Company.
+Yordan Radichkov's An Attempt at Flying 1980 performed at the Yale Repertory Company from 28 Apr to 16 May 1981, at the Yale Repertory Theatre.
 The director was Maladen Kiselov and scene designer was Michael Yeargen.
 Mokae played Sweet Basil.

 "This is a folk fable about dreams blockaded by a repressive society.
 It is a picaresque comedy - a wild balloon chase - a sardonic political satire and a serious overview of mankind trying to escape from reality" (New York Times, Mel Gussow, 7 July 1981).